codacy/pulse-user-docs/USER-GUIDE.md

 ## Pushing Data

-Currently, we support two ways to push data: a CLI and a HTTP API.
+Currently, we support two ways to push data: a CLI and an HTTP API.

 ### CLI